dshanske/simple-location/readme.md

 ## Upgrade Notice ##

+### 4.1.5 ###

+Wikimedia Maps has turned off third-party access and advised they have no plans to return it.
+So this service is now removed.
+Added some new services to cover.

 ### 4.1.0 ###

 Dark Sky has been acquired by Apple and no longer permits you to apply for an API key.
 If you already have one, the functionality in this plugin will work, according to them, until end of 2021 after